 What to do Next

 Admission to SRU Gateway is competitive and limited to only 15 participants.
 The first step is to complete an application for Slippery Rock University.
+Second, you will need to submit an application for the Gateway program itself.

 Frequently Asked Questions